43 years ago today, a baby was born struggling to breathe. When the doctor’s forceps pulled her out of the birth canal, she wasn’t crying.

 3 days ago, I finally had the courage to go deeply into my birth pain.
 To feel the existential aloneness, sadness, and pain that I have felt my entire life, that I have known as ‘me’.

 As I allowed it, blackness literally circled around my heart and came up and out of my throat.
 Then I saw my heart in my hands, shredded and dripping blood.
 I literally died.
 I finally mourned my own death.
-The grief was so deep, it had me on all fours screaming and crying.
+The grief was so deep, it had me on all fours screaming.

 I felt a stabbing pain in my heart.
 It literally felt like lots of daggers.
 It wouldn’t go away, so I asked it; do you have a message for me?
 What should I do?
 It said, take me all the way in.
 Oh my god!